Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Numerical analysis

-Finally, we compare the performance of the proposed estimator with the methods in~\cite{Raviteja-2019-pilot} and~\cite{Wenqian-2019}, which do not explicitly account for range migration within the OTFS frame.
-To evaluate performance across varying mobility scenarios, we set $\bar{v}_{\rm max} = \bar{v}_{\rm min} + 1$~km/s and vary $\bar{v}_{\rm min}$ from 0 to 15~km/s.
-Fig.~\ref{fig_single_3} plots the metrics $\mathrm{RMSE}_{\rm r}$, $\mathrm{RMSE}_{\rm rr}$, and $\mathrm{NRMSE}_{\alpha}$ versus $\bar{v}_{\rm min}$ for rectangular shaping filters and $\mathrm{SNR} = 15$ dB.
+Finally, we evaluate the estimation performance of the proposed two-step estimator across varying mobility scenarios; to this end, we set $\bar{v}_{\rm max} = \bar{v}_{\rm min} + 1$~km/s and vary $\bar{v}_{\rm min}$ from 0 to 15~km/s.
+For comparison, we also include the threshold-based estimator in~\cite{Raviteja-2019-pilot} and the SOMP-based estimator in~\cite{Wenqian-2019}, both of which are designed under the assumption of a constant integer range within the OTFS frame.
+To ensure a fair comparison, the input delay-Doppler sequence $X_{{\rm DD}}[k,l]$ contains a single non-zero entry located at $(k,l)=(64,256)$, whereas all remaining entries are set to zero to create a guard region.\footnote{In this setup, the complexity of the proposed two-step estimator simplifies to $\mathcal{O}\big(MK^2N^2 + K^4N^3 + \tilde{G}_{\text{r}}\tilde{G}_{\text{rr}}MN\big)$ because the vector $\bm{x}$ contains a single non-zero entry at a known location and the matrix-vector multiplication in~\eqref{e_vector} becomes trivial during the second step.
+In contrast, the benchmarks from \cite{Raviteja-2019-pilot} and \cite{Wenqian-2019} both have complexity $\mathcal{O}(MN)$.} Fig.~\ref{fig_single_4} plots the metrics $\mathrm{RMSE}_{\rm r}$, $\mathrm{RMSE}_{\rm rr}$, and $\mathrm{NRMSE}_{\alpha}$ versus $\bar{v}_{\rm min}$ for $\mathrm{SNR} = 15$ dB.
 The performance of the estimators in~\cite{Raviteja-2019-pilot} and~\cite{Wenqian-2019} deteriorates rapidly when $\bar{v}_{\rm min}$ exceeds 1~km/s.
-In this regime, the maximum range variation during the OTFS frame, given by $\bar{v}_{\rm max} N T$, becomes comparable to or exceeds the range resolution $R_{\rm r}$, resulting in a mismatch between the assumed and actual echo models.
-In contrast, the proposed estimator maintains robust performance across a broader range of $\bar{v}_{\rm min}$ by increasing $B$, thereby enabling a finer stop-and-go approximation in~\eqref{stop-and-go-approx}.
-Performance degradation only occurs when the range variation over $N/B$ symbol intervals, i.e., $\bar{v}_{\rm max} N T / B$, becomes comparable to or exceeds $R_{\rm r}$.
-Notably, with $B = 16$, the proposed estimator delivers consistent performance across all tested values of $\bar{v}_{\rm min}$, in keeping with the findings in Fig.~\ref{fig_single_1}.
-Furthermore, as $\bar{v}_{\rm min}\rightarrow 0$, its performance aligns with that of the existing methods, confirming its effectiveness and practical relevance even for low-speed targets.
+In this regime, the maximum range variation during the OTFS frame, given by $\bar{v}_{\rm max}NT$, becomes comparable to or exceeds the range resolution $R_{\rm r}$, resulting in a mismatch between the assumed and actual echo models.
+In contrast, the proposed two-step estimator remains robust over a significantly wider mobility range by using larger values of $B$, which enable a finer blockwise constant-range approximation in~\eqref{stop-and-go-approx}.
+In particular, $B=16$ provides stable performance over all considered values of $\bar{v}_{\rm min}$, consistently with the trends already observed in Figs.~\ref{fig_single_1} and~\ref{fig_single_3}.
+Even when $\bar{v}_{\rm min}\rightarrow 0$, the proposed estimator still outperforms the existing methods due to the second refinement step, which improves the estimation accuracy at the cost of higher computational complexity.